15th October, 2020

 After following the previous steps, run your application under a high load while monitoring the:

+To check your disk utilization on Solaris or Linux, use the iostat -D <interval> command, where the interval value determines how many seconds you want to elapse between monitoring cycles.
+To check your CPU utilization, simply leave off the -D flag (iostat <interval>).
+For Windows, use the Performance Monitor tool (perfmon), to monitor both your disk and CPU utilization.
 The goal is to get to a point where the application server becomes 100 percent utilized.
 If you find that the application server CPU is not close to 100 percent, confirm whether the database is bottlenecked.
 If the database CPU is 100 percent utilized, then check your application SQL calls query plans.
 For example, are your SQL calls using indexes or doing linear searches?
-Also, confirm whether there are too many ORDER BY clauses used in your application that are affecting the database CPU.
+Also, confirm whether there is too many ORDER BY clauses used in your application that are affecting the database CPU.

 Check the amount of data transferred between the application and the application server, and between the application server and the database server.
 This amount should not exceed your network bandwidth; otherwise, your network becomes the bottleneck.
 To verify this, monitor the network statistics for retransmission and duplicate packets.
 This can be done using the following command: netstat -s -P tcp